testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 ### Customer objections

+1. It's not clear to us if we can only use Cosmos DB as our web app's database, or if we should consider using it in other parts of our advanced analytics data pipeline such as for real-time transaction ingest or for serving of offline processed data.

+2. Does Cosmos DB integrate with open source big data analytics like Apache Spark?

-1. Properly selecting the right algorithm and training a model using the optimal set of parameters can take a lot of time.
+3. Properly selecting the right algorithm and training a model using the optimal set of parameters can take a lot of time.
 Is there a way to speed up this process?

 ### Infographic for common scenarios